Bootcamp2025-Pega/instructions/README.md

 1.  **Navigate to the Bootcamp Organization**

   *   Go to the [Bootcamp2025-Pega organization on GitHub](https://github.com/Bootcamp2025-Pega).
-  *   If you've provided your GitHub username to the organizers, you should already be a member.
-If not, please inform the organizers to be added.

 2.  **Navigate to the Instructions Repository**